score-p/scorep_binding_python/README.md

 [Score-P Documentation](https://silc.zih.tu-dresden.de/scorep-current/pdf/scorep.pdf)

 # Compatibility
-The installation script works with python3.
-Python2 is not tested.
+The installation script works with python3 and python2.

 # Tracing
 The tracing uses Score-P User instrumentation.
 The python trace module was reworked, to pass the region names to ```SCOREP_USER_REGION_BY_NAME_BEGIN(name,type)``` and ```SCOREP_USER_REGION_BY_NAME_END(name)``` instead of printing.
 All other features of the tracing module where striped.